TeachWell Digital

 Word Online's Transcribe feature

-• Upload the document to your Canvas course via the Upload Document function, then insert a link to your document next to the video.
+We suggest you upload the transcript file to your Canvas course via the Upload Document function, then insert a link to the document next to the video.

 Related Canvas Baseline Practices and Universal Design for Learning